PiotrDuma/NedlerMead/README.md

 First edit bar: fill it with your math function, variables can be named by letter and then any number.
 Unique names of variables describes dimension of function.

-Second edit bar: Paste starting point parameters in blackles [], values must have same dimmension as your function.
+Second edit bar: Paste starting point parameters in brackets [], values must have same dimmension as your function.
 Values correspond in order to unique variables filed higher.

 Third edit bar: Stop parameter, minimum error reqied.